Boston Musical Instrument Company: Herbert L. Clarke

 Noted cornet virtuoso Herbert L. Clarke, author of many solos for cornet and successful touring soloist of the turn of the 20th century, purchased a Boston 3-star cornet for his first professional quality horn.
 He purchased this horn after several months of saving following his graduation from high school and relocation to Indianapolis from Toronto in 1884.
 The Boston 3-star cornets were popular horns of the day and are still respected by collectors and antique cornet enthusiasts.
-These horns carried the inscription “Ne Plus Ultra” on the bell.
+These horns carried the inscription “Ne Plus Ultra” on the bell, Latin for "nothing more beyond".
 Clarke had learned to play on his brother’s horn and then had played professionally for a time on a band provided Courtois.
 Clarke did not stay with the Boston for very long, changing horns and manufacturers many times in his career.

 Volume and serialization

 The Boston Musical Instrument Manufactury/Company was a low volume producer by modern standards.

-The company produced only 4000 to 4500 total instruments in each decade of the 1880s, 1890s, 1900s and 19-teens.
+The company produced only 4000 to 4500 total instruments in each decade of the 1880s, 1890s, 1900s and 1910s.
 Boston serial numbers do not appear on horns prior to 1880 and begin in the 6000s.

 Around 1890 the serial numbers were in the 10,000 range, in 1900 the 15,000 range, in 1910 the 19,500 range, and in 1920 the 24,500 range.
 Horns built after 1914 (serial numbers 22,000 and above) were manufactured after the departure of the original owners from the firm.